 Ensure milestones and deadlines are maintained

-Chair or LOC member to be a guest editor for one or more of the supporting journals of the 38th or the 39th EFFoST International Conference.
+Chair or LOC member to be a guest editor for one or more of the supporting journals of the 40th EFFoST International Conference.
 During the conference programme design phase, the LOC will suggest topics for the special issue(s) and make a shortlist of potential contributors.
 After the conference, in agreement with the publisher and editors, invitations and call for applications will be sent out by the LOC.

 Abstract management